 All public authorities produce records that are sensitive.
 An authority's RMP must therefore include evidence that the authority has procedures in place to adequately protect its records.
-Information security procedures would normally acknowledge data protection and freedom of information obligations as well as any specific legislation or regulatory framework that may apply to the retention and security of records.
+Information security procedures would normally acknowledge data protection and freedom of information obligations as well as any specific legislation or 2.
+Objective Connect application implemented for use by all staff regulatory framework that may apply to the retention and security of records.